-Data is distributed in both digital and analog formats across campus units, creating challenges to access and potential for errors related to academic review.
-To address this, the Opus project was funded in 2013 to become the information system of record for academic appointees at UCLA.
-Along with applications licensed from Interfolio, Opus improved the efficiency, transparency, and accuracy of the academic review process by replacing current paper files with a secure electronic profile, a convenient and automated review process, and robust messaging and reporting features.
+Opus is the faculty information system and book of record for academic appointees at UCLA.
+Along with applications licensed from Interfolio, Opus improved the efficiency, transparency, and accuracy of the academic review process by replacing a paper-based process with a secure electronic profile, a convenient and automated review process, and robust messaging and reporting features.
 Interfolio and Opus follow data security and privacy guidelines set by the University of California.